Danny5487401/go_advanced_code/chapter30_memory_management/01_memory/go_mem.md

 		// In little-endian, that's c0 00, c1 00, ...
 None of those are valid
 		// UTF-8 sequences, and they are otherwise as far away from
 		// ff (likely a common byte) as possible.
 If that fails, we try other 0xXXc0
 		// addresses.
-An earlier attempt to use 0x11f8 caused out of memory errors
+An earlier attempt to user 0x11f8 caused out of memory errors
 		// on OS X during thread allocations.
 0x00c0 causes conflicts with
 		// AddressSanitizer which reserves all memory up to 0x0100.
 		// These choices reduce the odds of a conservative garbage collector